aflopez87/Personal-Site-Project/README.md

 Note: The form does not have to send an actual email, but you are welcome to have the button direct to a success.html file with a success message.

-There are three tabs below to help you stay organized as you work on this simulation.